 Gases are proven to take up more space than solids and liquids and since movements are very fast and random there are many collisions in gas particles.

-Students learn more about the equations that are necessary to calculate gas pressure and volume among other things.
+Students learn more about the equations that are necessary to calculate gas pressure and volume among other things; your physics and maths tutor can explain them all to you.

 Atoms are extremely small in size and an atom has a nucleus containing protons and neutrons with smaller electrons that circle around the nucleus.